Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Research Methods

 \subsection{Data analysis}

-For screen time and gaming time, mean numbers were calculated for different gender and operating systems.
-The percentages of participants who choose the same options were computed.
-Quantitative analyses were performed using Excel (Microsoft Corp) and SPSS Statistics 26 (IBM Corp).
-The open-ended questions and interviews were transcribed and coded into Excel and analysed according to themes.
-Sentimental analyses were performed using Excel Azure Machine Learning (ML) extension; additionally, results were manually checked to avoid errors.
-Data were visualised using SPSS Statistics 26 and Python Seaborn Library \cite{waskom2021seaborn}.
+The questionnaires were collected in Chinese, and then the raw data were translated from Chinese to English.
+For screen time and gaming time, mean numbers were computed with respect to gender and operating systems.
+Quantitative analyses were performed using Microsoft Excel and SPSS.
+For open-ended questions, sentiment analysis was performed using Excel Azure Machine Learning (ML).
+The results were also manually checked for errors.
+Data were visualised using Python Seaborn Library \citep{waskom2021seaborn}.

+We used thematic analysis \citep{clarke2015thematic} to analyse the qualitative data collected from interviews.
+The recorded audios were transcribed to text via the iFlytek\footnote{\textbf{iFlytek:} a Chinese information technology company which is specialized in voice recognition and communication technology.
+The transcription service in this study was transcribed automatically, and the audio and manuscripts were deleted from the account after the download.} automatic transcription service, then manually checked and extracted by author 1.
+The interviewees' scripts were translated into English manually by Author 1.
+Authors 1 and 2 discussed on choosing the matched codes in the coding process and searching for the relevant themes.
+The themes were reviewed and exchanged between the authors in the process of structuring and composing the results section.